techidaily/site-snapchat-videos/source/_posts/updated-2024-approved-secrets-to-a-never-ending-snapstreak-inside-knowledge.md

 Step3 Choose your preferred contact to whom you want to send the picture.
 For confirmation, tap on the "Send" button again.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c1yHj02oP3w?si=mwi3FyP0p68gkBqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 Many youngsters are addicted to Snapchat to provide daily updates to their friends.
 You can utilize the offered filters, lenses, and stickers on Snapchat to make your snaps vibrant.
 However, this article has guided you on **how to send snaps from the camera roll** as a regular snap.
 You can send everyday snaps to your friends without mentioning the camera roll picture.
 For this, you can rely upon our recommended solutions and applications.